-Everyone you meet also seems to have a taxi service for longer drives.
+Everyone you meet also seems to have a taxi service.
 They are a bit more comfortable and faster for longer drives and have the all important AC.
-Most tour operators in every town have their own available for day trips or for your entire holiday.
-Many people hire them for anywhere from $25 a day for city tours to $80 a day including accommodation, multiple towns and sometimes even food!
-It’s best to ask around to find what suits you and check you are comfortable with the individuals driving style before you book your whole trip!
+Most tour operators in every town have their own transportation available for day trips or for your entire holiday.
+Many people hire them for anywhere from $25 a day for city tours to $80 a day including accommodation and sometimes even food!
+It’s best to ask around to find what suits you and check you are comfortable with the individuals driving style before you book transportation!
 Great if you want the hassle taken out of travel and some handy local tips along the way.

-No matter how you decide to get around, Sri Lanka had a surprise in store for us everyday, whether it be a new species of monkey or a secret jungle beach.
+No matter how you decide to get around, the transportation in Sri Lanka had a surprise in store for us everyday.
+The country never failed to astound us either, whether it be with a new species of monkey or a secret jungle beach.
 This beautiful island has a lot to offer to tourists of any budget.
 Make sure you check out my other posts on things to do in Sri Lanka!

 These are the companies I use to travel the world for less.
 The reason long term travel is cheaper than you think is often down to shopping around for a great deal, here I’ve done the hard work for you!